PBH-BTN/trunker/readme.md

 ## Introduction

-A BitTorrent Tracker implemented in Go.
+A high-performance BitTorrent Tracker implemented in Go.
 Using [Hertz](https://github.com/cloudwego/hertz) from cloudwego.

 This tracker is hosted as https://btn-prod.ghostchu-services.top/announce

+For benchmark, please refer to the [Benchmark](#benchmark) section.

 ## How to run